Skip to main content Skip to main navigation

 The Euro is not only one of the most traded currencies in the world, it’s also one of the newest.
 Euro banknotes and coins became legal tender on January 1, 2002.

 Although Euro banknotes and coins were introduced in 2002, the Euro first came into existence two years earlier on 1 January 1999 as a virtual currency for cashless payments and accounting purposes.
-Since then the Euro has become the second-largest reserve currency in the world and the second-most traded currency, surpassed only by the US Dollar.
+Since it's introduction the Euro has become the second-largest reserve currency in the world and the second-most traded currency, surpassed only by the US Dollar.

-Euros are now officially accepted in 19 countries
+Euros are now officially accepted in 20 countries

-France The Netherlands Estonia Malta
+France The Netherlands Cyprus Luxembourg

-Germany Spain Finland Portugal
+Germany Spain Estonia Malta

-Greece Austria Latvia Slovakia
+Greece Austria Finland Portugal

-Italy Belgium Lithuania Slovenia
+Italy Belgium Latvia Slovakia

 You may also be able to spend Euros in other countries (some major stores in London may accept Euros, for example) but it's not widespread and exchange rates may not be favourable.